Holocaust survivor looks back at fleeing to Ukraine during WWII

 “He approached him and asked him if he would hide his two children,” Chameides said.

-This family would never be together again and a 7-year0old boy was in a totally new environment, learning a new language, a new religion, confused and scared.
+This family would never be together again and a 7-year-old boy was in a totally new environment, learning a new language, a new religion, confused and scared.

 “I suddenly had to learn how to speak Ukrainian, I had to pretend.
 I was given a new name, my name was Lev.
 I had to go over it and over it in my mind because I was afraid that if I was woken up in the middle of the night and someone said, ‘what’s your name,’ I would blurt out my real name,” Chameides said.